romkatv/zsh-bench/README.md

 ### Conclusions

-- [powerlevel10k](#powerlevel10k) is a great tool for reducing *command lag* and making *first prompt lag* small and independent from anything else that you might put in zsh startup files.
+- [powerlevel10k](#powerlevel10k) is an effective tool for reducing startup and per-command lag.
 - [diy++](https://github.com/romkatv/zsh-bench/blob/master/configs/diy%2B%2B/skel/.zshrc) is a
   performant and relatively simple base for a self-bootstrapping zsh config if you want to build one from scratch.